-The bench ageing durability test to be used shall be the one appropriate to the type of engine, as detailed in paragraphs 2.3.1. and 2.3.2. of this annex.
+- 2.3.
+At the option of the Contracting Party, the bench ageing durability test to be used shall be the one appropriate to the type of engine, as detailed in paragraphs 2.3.1. and 2.3.2. of this annex. - 2.3.1.

-- 2.3.1.
 Vehicles with positive ignition engines - 2.3.1.1.
 The bench ageing procedure requires the installation of the whole exhaust after-treatment system on an ageing bench.